- string

 Equals (=)

-operator filters keys whose value is equal to given literal.
+operator filters keys whose values are equal to the given literal.

 It is applicable to string, number, and boolean values.